ceph/ceph/doc/cephfs/fs-volumes.rst

 * FS subvolumes, an abstraction for independent CephFS directory trees

-* FS subvolume groups, an abstraction for a directory level higher than FS subvolumes to effect policies (e.g., :doc:`/cephfs/file-layouts`) across a set of subvolumes
+* FS subvolume groups, an abstraction for a directory level higher than FS subvolumes.
+Used to effect policies (e.g., :doc:`/cephfs/file-layouts`) across a set of subvolumes

 Some possible use-cases for the export abstractions: